 Zapier

-Zapier is another service like IFTTT, where you get to create “Zaps”.
-Like IFTTT, you can connect to service providers and create triggers.
-Unlike IFTTT, it lets you connect to IMAP so you can use it for free Outlook/Hotmail accounts and even your hosting provider’s email service if you’re using that.
+Zapier is an online automation tool that connects your favorite apps, such as Gmail, Slack, Mailchimp, and more.
 The downside of using Zapier is that it only checks your mailbox in 15 minute intervals instead of every minute, so your forum participants are likely to think something went wrong and re-send the replies over and over.
 Each email reply will be translated into a forum reply, even if it’s a duplicate.

 To set up a Zap to trigger the webhook, follow these steps: